-- She has included extremely insightful information on copyright, contracts and all things legal that Illustrators need to be aware of.
-Again, very valuable information you cannot pick up elsewhere.
+- She has included extremely insightful information on copyright, contracts, and all things legal that Illustrators need to be aware of.
+Again, this is very valuable information you cannot pick up elsewhere.

 - She then ends the book with a chapter on running your own business and managing your own finances.

 All in all, as a person who did not go to Art school, I needed this.
 And it helped me when I had no clue what to do as an Illustrator.
 I highly recommend that you purchase this book if you’re serious about getting into illustrating.